pinojs/pino-noir/readme.md

 is allowed, as is `null`.
 Explicitly passing `undefined` as the `censor` will in most cases cause the property to be stripped from the object.
 Edge cases occur when an array key is redacted, in which case `null` will appear in the array (this is ultimately a nuance of `JSON.stringify`, try `JSON.stringify(['a', undefined, 'c'])`)

+`censor` can also accept a function.
+This is helpful in cases where you want to redact dynamically instead of a fixed value.
+A common use case could be to mask partially (e.g. `{ test: 1234567890 }` => `{ "test": "xxxxxx7890" }`).
+Check the tests to see this in action.

 ### `serializers` (optional)

 An object containing a previous